tc39/proposal-compartments/README.md

 which compartments could be constructed in user code that were more coherent with these other proposals.

-With that, the Compartments proposal consists of five chapters:
+With that, the Compartments proposal consists of five layers:

 - [Module and ModuleSource][0]: Provide first-class `Module` and `ModuleSource` constructors and extend dynamic import to operate on `Module`